microsoft/Elastic-Silicon-Interconnect/docs/concepts/types.md

 [Back to table of contents](index.md#Table-of-contents)

-# HLI Type System: Basic Types
+# ESI Type System: Basic Types

 Here we present an overview of the base type system.
 Extensions to this to support streaming or MMIO are described in those sections.